manabouprj/ad-security-assessment/GETTING_STARTED.md

 ./run_web_ui.sh
 ```

+The `start_web_ui.bat` script will:
+- Start the API server on port 5000 in a separate window
+- Start the React development server on port 3000 in a separate window
+- Provide clear status messages and instructions
+- Keep both servers running in their own windows for easier monitoring and debugging

-The script will:
+The `run_web_ui.bat` script will:
 - Check for Node.js and npm
 - Install frontend dependencies if needed
 - Start the API server on port 5000
 - Start the React development server on port 3000
-- Open your browser to the correct URL

 **Access the web interface at: http://localhost:3000**